fp7mplane/protocol-ri/doc/protocol-spec.md

 # mPlane Protocol Specification

 - - -
 __ed.
-Brian Trammell <trammell@tik.ee.ethz.ch>, revision in progress of 8 September 2014__
+Brian Trammell <trammell@tik.ee.ethz.ch>, as submitted as mPlane Deliverable 1.4, 31 October 2014__
 - - -

-This document defines the present revision of the mPlane architecture for coordination of heterogeneous network measurement components: probes and repositories that measure, analyze, and store aspects of the network.
+This document defines the present revision of the mPlane architecture for coordination of heterogeneous network measurement components: probes and repositories that measure, analyze, and store network measurements, data derived from measurements, and other ancillary data about elements of the network.
 The architecture is defined in terms of a single protocol, described in this document, used between __clients__ (which request measurements and analyses) and __components__ (which perform them).

 Sets of components are organized into measurement infrastructures by association with a __supervisor__, which